trufflesuite/trufflesuite.github.io/_site/public/tutorials/pet-shop.md

 }
 ```

-You'll noticed in Solidity the types of both the function's parameters and its output must be specified.
+You'll notice in Solidity, the types of both the function's parameters and its output must be specified.
 In this case we'll be taking in a `petId` (an integer) and returning an integer.

 First we check to make sure `petId` is in range of our `adopters` array.
 Arrays in Solidity are
 indexed from 0, so the ID value will need to be between 0 and 15.
 We use the